 There’s nothing more rewarding than learning something new.
 It makes you feel smart and empowered.
 Luckily, there are Nashville organizations that make learning a new skill in-person simple.
 There are several places that offer educational programs, but our favorites are:

-- USN Evening Classes – everything – USN offers classes in pretty much every category.
+- USN Evening Classes – various – USN offers classes in pretty much every category.
 These one-time classes range from $18 to $35 and are only 1.5 to 2.5 hours long.
-See the 2017 catalog.
+See the class schedule.

 - The Porch – writing